effekseer/EffekseerForUE/docs/index_en.md

 Materials do not have depth ignoring settings.

+Some materials do not work.
+(It will be fixed in the next update.)

 ## Todo

 - Match of display of Effekseer and UnrealEngine4 of subtraction, distortion